gowriwagge/fastapi/README.md

 # FastAPI Backend Project

 This is a backend project built using **FastAPI** for developing RESTful APIs.
-It includes features such as user authentication, database management using SQLAlchemy, and password hashing with secure storage.
+It includes features such as user authentication, database management using SQLAlchemy, and password hashing.

 ## Features
 - User registration and login